CASE FILE | |

 Dairi Prima Mineral proposes to use underground mining techniques to extract the ore and bring it to the surface.
 Ore would then be concentrated at a facility to be constructed adjacent to the mine.
 Concentrated ore would likely be shipped to China, where it would be refined and used in a variety of consumer and industrial goods, especially cars.

 A major issue with the proposed tailings dam is its location.
-An expert report that Inclusive Development International commissioned on the seismic risks posed by the Dairi Prima Mineral project concluded that the “Dairi Mine is located in one of the highest risk areas in the world,” lying near the Sumatra subduction megathrust, which in 2004 and 2005 produced earthquakes of magnitude 9 and 8+ respectively.
+An expert report on the seismic risks posed by the Dairi Prima Mineral project concluded that the “Dairi Mine is located in one of the highest risk areas in the world,” lying near the Sumatra subduction megathrust, which in 2004 and 2005 produced earthquakes of magnitude 9 and 8+ respectively.
 The mine site is also only 15 kilometers from the Great Sumatra fault which produces long duration or repeated earthquakes, notorious for destroying civil structures like tailings dams (especially “wet tailings”, like those that would be produced in Dairi).
 This, combined with the area’s very heavy annual rainfall, led the study’s author to predict that “within a few decades after the ‘closure’ of the deposit” an earthquake-induced sudden failure of the tailings dam would send “a wave of liquid mud downstream to the north.”

 The social and environmental impact of a collapse could be catastrophic.
 Dam collapses in other areas of the world—even without such high earthquake risk—have destroyed villages, killed hundreds of people, and poisoned the environment for generations.
 There are approximately 11 villages around or downstream from the proposed Dairi Prima Mineral mine.